Updated: May 5

 Traditional Icelandic Souvenirs

 The typical designs are in earthy natural tones with a circular pattern around the neckline.
 These cozy and stylish creations will always remind you of your trip.
 They can be bought all over Iceland in clothes shops and souvenir shops.
-Do read the labels carefully though if you want a truly authentic product.
+Do read the labels carefully if you want a truly authentic product.
 These days many are made in China out of mixed yarns.
-For the best product lookout for the Made in Iceland label and check the fabric ratios.
-If you don’t fancy a sweater there are many more Icelandic wool products on offer.
+For the best product, look out for the Made in Iceland label and check the fabric ratios.
+If you don’t fancy a sweater, there are many more Icelandic wool products on offer.
 How about a pair of mittens, a shawl or a snug warm blanket?

 This is the leading artisan chocolate brand in Iceland and it makes for a great gift.
-The company carefully source their cacao to create delicious and attractive chocolate bars in all sorts of flavors.
+The company carefully sources its cacao to create delicious and attractive chocolate bars in all sorts of flavors.
 Unsurprisingly the most popular and highly recommended flavor is licorice and sea salt.
-If this all sounds a little too unusual for your tastes they have many more conventional flavours in the mix.
+If this all sounds a little too unusual for your taste, they have many more conventional flavors in the mix.

 These cute and characterful creatures flock to the Icelandic coastal cliffs to nest in summer.
 And they also flock to Iceland’s souvenir shops!
 You can buy them in all sorts of incarnations, from cuddly toys to keyrings and fridge magnets.
 Every self-respecting souvenir shop will have a puffin or two on offer.

 We’ve all done it.
-Tasted the local spirit when on vacation, gotten a little drunk and enthusiastic and purchased a bottle to take home.
-Often times it then sits in the drinks cabinet for years.
+Tasted the local spirit when on vacation, got a little drunk and enthusiastic and purchased a bottle to take home.
+Often it then sits in the drinks cabinet for years.
 You never know though, Brennivín might be different.
 This clear liquor is made from fermented grain or potato and flavored with caraway.
 It is the favorite shot for festive celebrations and it is certainly warming.
-If you would like a bottle or two you are better off buying it at the airport shop when you leave.
-That way you skip paying the heavy taxes placed on alcohol in Iceland.
+If you want a bottle or two, you are better off buying it at the airport shop when you leave.
+That way, you skip paying the heavy taxes placed on alcohol in Iceland.